 Web content doesn’t just mysteriously appear, it must be created.

 This is a big stumbling block for many clients.
-And whether the client creates it or we do, it needs to developed, scrutinized, optimized, etc. before it’s ready to go live.
-Many underestimate what’s required of this step and delays occur.
+And whether the client creates it or we do, it needs to developed, scrutinized, and optimized before it’s ready to go live.
+Many people underestimate what’s required of this step and delays occur.

-Tip: There are no shortcuts, don’t wait until the content is holding everything up.
+Tip: There are no shortcuts, don’t wait until the end to think about your content.

 5. Is someone dedicated to moving the web design project forward?

-It’s most difficult when we don’t know who to talk with about missing information or approvals.
-It’s also difficult when we get mixed and conflicting feedback on mockups or options.
+It’s difficult when we don’t know who to talk with about missing information or approvals.
+It’s also difficult when we get mixed and conflicting feedback on design mockups or copy edits.
 Setting up clear roles for shepherding the project forward and getting finalized (unified) approvals is key.

-Tip: Don’t blast conflicting feedback to the designer.
+Tip: Don’t send conflicting feedback to your web firm.
 Assign one person to spearhead the project and compile feedback.

 6. Create a project schedule

-When prospects ask us about how long it will take for a web site to be ready, it can be just out of curiosity, or it can be because they have a specific hard deadline such as a key presentation, tradeshow, etc.
+Most people want to know how long it will take for a web site to be ready.
+It can be just out of curiosity, or it can be because they have a specific, hard deadline such as a key presentation, a tradeshow, etc.

 Without exception, a project without deadlines will go slower than a project that is planned out with milestones and agreed upon deadlines.
 It is often these deadlines that push people to focus and make a final decision, search their archives for content, or decide that getting that testimonial should not hold up the entire web site.

-Tip: Request that your web designer put together a project schedule and keep the project moving forward by meeting your own deadlines.
+Tip: Request that your web firm put together a project schedule and keep the project moving forward by meeting your own deadlines.

 Yup, there have been times when a site is ready to go live but no one can find the password to update the name servers to make the DNS change.

-Tip: Keep all these logins in one central place so they are at your fingertips.
+Tip: Keep all your logins in one central place so they are at your fingertips.
 Pro Tip: Try them out in advance to see if the usernames and passwords actually work!